-As you straighten up to vertical, make it an unfurling action, initiated by tightening the bottom and pulling in the tummy, head coming up last
+Straighten to vertical as an unfurling action by tightening the butt and pulling in the tummy, head coming up last

 Grade 4 needs help to hold your legs down from a starting position off the end of a plinth or table.
 Starting from a position of arms crossed on your chest you unfurl cog by cog up to horizontal with the same, exacting, unfurling action, the head coming up last.
 Make sure you do not hyper-extend beyond the horizontal and repeat each unfurling action up to 12 times.
 Do not repeat the exercise more frequently than once every 7 to 10 days.

-Unfurling to horizontal with the same buttocks pinching and pulling in the tummy action is very strenuous.
-Repeat up to 12 times only.
+Unfurl to horizontal with the same butt contraction, pulling in the tummy hard.
+Repeat 7-10 times only.

 Through the process of moving and making the body do formal strengthening, the same exercises also restore proper, natural 'neural messaging' so that the right muscles work at the right time.
 This is important, as often through fear avoidance and faithfully following instructions not to bend, backs become increasingly more unstable as the deep intrinsic muscles, and the supporting abdominal muscles, switch off.
 The incorrect messaging and resulting abnormal movement patterns lead to further weakness and loss of control - and this is how instability of the problem segment gets worse.